Kalnazar/IslandWebsite/README.md

 # IslandWebsite
 This is just an inspiring site with a beautiful design.
 I created this site for the Final Project in the discipline of Web-technologies, it was in the first year, Astana IT University.
+Nice design and nice code.
+If you combine them, you get something wonderful.
+The purpose of the site was to attract customers thanks to the design and convenience of the site, I think that everyone who visits this site will not remain indifferent, and leave their contact information, and finally get away from all the fuss )
 ### Requirenments
 - ul You should have xampp or other application for server.
 - ul You should create Database